merative/acd-containers/src/pages/APIs/spec.md

 #### Description

 The `Annotators` property tells the deployment which annotator pods should be created as part of the deployment.
-At least one annotator need to be enabled and by default all annotators are enabled.
+At least one annotator needs to be enabled and by default all annotators are enabled.

 - `Advanced Care Insights` : discovers contextual information for problems, procedures, and medications identified in unstructured text
 - `Attribute Detection` : discovers domain specific attributes and associated values to be discovered in unstructured clinical text